-Last Updated: October 28, 2025 | Tested By: The BootsGuru TeamΒ
+Last Updated: March 2026 | Tested By: The BootsGuru Team

 A 10-hour shift on a chaotic job site is a battle.
 You’re walking on rebar, kicking concrete, climbing ladders, and dodging machinery.
 Your $30 sneakers are a liability.
-Your boots aren’t just footwear; they are your most important piece of PPE.
+Your boots aren’t just footwear — they are your most important piece of PPE.

 | Award | Boot Model | Best For | Key Feature | Price |